Ami3466/tomcp/README.md

 ### Chat Flow
 1. User enters a URL and starts chatting
-2. Worker fetches the website content and converts HTML to Markdown
+2. Worker fetches the static HTML and converts it to clean Markdown (JavaScript is not executed, so SPAs or dynamically-loaded content won't be captured)
 3. Content is sent to the selected AI model with the user's message
 4. Response is returned to the user